- Assessment Process Information

 - Possessory Interests

 Assessing Private Use of Non-Taxable Property

-When someone rents a hangar at the Napa County Airport; occupies employee housing at Napa State Hospital or at the California Veterans Home; leases grazing land from the Federal Bureau of Land Management; holds a concession agreement at Lake Berryessa; or holds regular events at one of the fairgrounds, a taxable property right is created known as a possessory interest.
+When someone rents a hangar at the Napa County Airport; occupies employee housing at Napa State Hospital or at the California Veterans Home; leases grazing land from the Federal Bureau of Land Management; holds a concession agreement at Lake Berryessa or holds regular events at one of the fairgrounds, a taxable property right is created known as a possessory interest.
 The term possessory interest comes from the right to “possess” the property for the term allowed.
-Because the government agency that owns the property is not subject to property tax, the California Constitution requires the local assessor to assess the tenant for their possessory interest on the theory that the tenant is enjoying a right that has value.
+Since the government agency that owns the property is not subject to property tax, the California Constitution requires the local assessor to assess the tenant for their possessory interest on the theory that the tenant is enjoying a right that has value.

 When possessory interest holders receive their tax bills, they often call to ask why they are paying taxes on land and/or improvements that they do not own.
 We explain that they are being taxed only on their “right to possess” the property and that the value is based on the term of possession.
-Thus, while a person who builds a hangar on property they own is assessed for the full value of the land and improvements, the possessory interest holder’s assessment for a comparable hangar is discounted, because they only possess the property for a limited time.
+Thus, while a person who builds a hangar on property they own is assessed for the full value of the land and improvements, the possessory interest holder’s assessment for a comparable hangar is discounted since they only possess the property for a limited time.

 Possessory interests are considered under the law to be real property and the lien attaches as of January 1 of each year when taxes become an obligation for the following tax year.
 Assuming someone occupies the house on January 1 2020 (the lien date), they will receive a bill in July 2020 payable before August 31 in one installment.
 This regular bill covers July 1, 2020 through June 30, 2021.